antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 ```

 Note that eleventy will not add a watch for files or folders that are in .gitignore.
-To change that behavior we need to add another line to `.eleventy.js`:
+To change that behaviour we need to add another line to `.eleventy.js`:

 ```
 eleventyConfig.setUseGitIgnore(false)